keithsngth/fashion-mnist-cnn/README.md

 # Fashion MNIST CNN Model

 ## Overview
-This repository serves to document my learnings in developing a Convolutional Neural Network (CNN) to model the Fashion-MNIST dataset, a popular benchmark for image classification in deep learning.
+This repository serves to document my journey in developing a Convolutional Neural Network (CNN) to model the Fashion-MNIST dataset, a popular benchmark for image classification in deep learning.
 Fashion-MNIST comprises 70,000 28x28 grayscale images of clothing items across 10 categories, including T-shirts, dresses, and sandals.
 The objective is to build a CNN model that accurately classifies clothing items based on their images.

 ## Getting Started
 ### Pre-requisites